-Any contracts for outsourcing must be made in accordance with the guideline provided by the COO and separately set forth by the CISO.
+Any contracts for outsourcing must be made in accordance with the guideline provided by the Secretary General and separately set forth by the CISO.
 The Procurement Section [link: 28] is responsible for ensuring that any contracts meet the guideline.
-The department in charge shall enter into a contract in accordance with the guideline and consult with the Rules and Procedures Section as needed.
+The department in charge shall enter into a contract in accordance with the guideline and consult with the Rules and Compliance Section as needed.
 Especially, any contracts for outsourcing all of or part of operations related to the handling of Specific Persona l Information shall be made in accordance with the“OIST Regulations on Handling Individual Numbers and Specific Personal Information”.

 Most personal information at the University is prepared and held as electronic records.
-The Chief Information Officer (CIO), in cooperation with the COO, is responsible for ensuring the appropriate protection of personal information in electronic records.
+The Chief Information Officer (CIO), in cooperation with the Secretary General, is responsible for ensuring the appropriate protection of personal information in electronic records.

 The CIO must take necessary actions in accordance with the guideline published by the government [link: TBD].
 Such actions include the following: